 In the event of toxicity or a major medical issue, the cause must be treated.
 Nosebleeds are a symptom of a different complaint.

-If your cat has developed nosebleeds since starting prescription medication, inform your vet.
-A change in mediation will be necessary.
+If your cat has developed nosebleeds since starting prescription medication, inform your vet as a change may be necessary.
 Nosebleeds are a sign that the cat’s body is rejecting the medicine.

 Fungal infections are treated with topical infections.
 If your cat is taking antibiotics, the infection can gain a stranglehold.
-This will lead to more nosebleeds.
 Wear gloves while clearing up your cat’s nosebleed as fungal infections can be zoonotic (passed from animal to human).

-When your elderly cat’s nose stops bleeding, remove traces of dried blood with a damp cloth.
-The smell of blood may upset your cat.
-Your cat may also lick its nose and swallow blood.
+When your elderly cat’s nose stops bleeding, remove any traces of dried blood with a damp cloth as the smell of blood may upset your cat.
+Your cat may also lick its nose and swallow the blood.

 It is possible that your cat swallowed blood.
-This will be visible in stool or any vomit that follows the nosebleed.
+This will be visible in its stool or any vomit that follows the nosebleed.
 Swallowed blood in a cat’s waste will appear as black specks.
 This will go away in 24-48 hours.